ida/servile/README.md

-A quickstarter for NodeJS-based apps, automagically routing requests to files of same name within the current folder.
+A quickstarter for NodeJS-based apps, automagically routing requests to files of same name within a given folder.

 What